rrthomas/linton/doc/Conventions/body.in.md

 This means that published URLs for your web site never need to include `.html`, as, for example, the page `foo/bar/index.html` will have a URL that ends `foo/bar`.

 For details of how the page is structured internally, see [Template](Template).

+## Page names including reserved characters

+Note that links to Linton pages whose names contain certain characters must be [percent-encoded](https://en.wikipedia.org/wiki/Percent-encoding), so that characters with special significance to web servers, such as question mark, are not treated as special.
+(Deliberately using these characters with their special meaning is fine!)

+It is also safer to add a trailing slash to links to Linton pages, as otherwise some web servers still seem to misinterpret them.
+For example, link to a page called “Why?” with the relative URL `Why%3F/`, rather than just `Why%3F`.